 - We first use

-{% categoryList %}The tag has obtained the specifiedmoduleIdandparentIdThe data under all categories, and store the results incategoriesthe variable. - Then, we use
+{% categoryList %}The tag fetched the specifiedmoduleIdandparentIdAll category data under and store the result incategoriesthe variable. - Next, we go through

 {% for item in categories %}Loop through this category list. - Inside the loop, we use

-{% if %}tags for eachitem(i.e., each category) ofIdfor judgment.- If you only need to exclude one category,
+{% if %}Tags for eachitem(that is, each category) ofIdto judge.- If you only need to exclude one category,

-item.Id != 5this condition is sufficient. - If you need to exclude multiple categories, you can use
+item.Id != 5such conditions are enough. - If you need to exclude multiple categories, you can use

-not (item.Id in [5, 10, 15])This syntax checks whether the current category ID is in the exclusion ID list you defined.
-This method is concise and clear, and easy to expand. - In order to better manage and maintain, you can even define the list of IDs to be excluded as a variable, just like in Plan Three, making the template logic clearer.
+not (item.Id in [5, 10, 15])This syntax checks if the current category ID is in the exclusion ID list you defined.
+This method is concise and easy to expand. - In order to better manage and maintain, you can even define the list of IDs to be excluded as a variable, just like in Plan Three, making the template logic clearer.

 - If you only need to exclude one category,